NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_06_Linear_and_Logistic_Regression.md

 We will consider the following set of features: 'radius_mean', 'texture_mean', 'perimeter_mean', 'area_mean', 'smoothness_mean', 'compactness_mean', 'concavity_mean', 'concave points_mean', 'symmetry_mean','fractal_dimension_mean'

+Read in this data as a dataframe named *cancer*.

 1. Look at box plots for each variable against diagnosis.
 For each one, describe the relationship that you see (eg. malignant tend to have higher average <variable>).

 2. Look at the scatterplots of each variable against each other variable.
 What do you see?

-Run a logistic regression model with response variable diagnosis and using all of the mean variables as predictors.
+3. Run a logistic regression model with response variable diagnosis and using all of the mean variables as predictors.

-3. Describe the performance of your model in terms of calibration and discrimination.
+4. Describe the performance of your model in terms of calibration and discrimination.

-4. Look at the coefficients.
+5. Look at the coefficients.
 What is the sign of the coefficients for radius_mean?
 This seems unexpected.
 Can you explain why this happened?